xiix0/scam/README.md

-Tomorrow, you can be anywhere.
+Your motives for doing whatever good deed you may have in mind will be misinterpreted by somebody.